 Houses and Doors:

-San Miguel de Allende is home to some of the most beautiful houses I have ever seen in my life, most of which has an entry covered with seasonal flowers and beautiful doors.
+San Miguel de Allende is home to some of the most beautiful houses I have ever seen in my life, most of which have an entry covered with seasonal flowers and beautiful doors.

 Mercado de Artisanias – Artisan Market

 Artisan Market is the spot, where you go to do some shopping.
 As you walk in the covered alleys, you can find antique art, jewelry, local pottery, and many more local souvenir items.
 The very end section of the market is where you can purchase fresh produce and food from booths attended by locals.

 Luna Rooftop Tapas Bar is located in Rosewood San Miguel.
 The terrace has a 360 degree view of the town.
 We literally went there every single night of our stay in San Miguel.

 Their tapas and margaritas are the best compliment to the view.
 I would recommend going there before it gets dark to see both the daytime and nighttime view, both of which are equally breathtaking.